ajam/aufbau/README.md

 If you're app build process is more involved, maybe it's bilingual and needs a virtualenv for other dependencies, you can drop your app in the `www/node_modules/` folder and build it manually however it wants to be built.

-The app still needs an `apps.json` definition and you can tell aufbau that you've already done the heavy lifting by putting `skip-install` in lieu of the version number.
+In your `apps.json` definition, tell Aufbau you've already done the heavy lifting by putting `skip-install` in lieu of the version number.
 When you run `npm run install-apps`, it will still add the home button, if that doesn't already exist.

 ````js
 [